home-assistant/home-assistant.io/source/_integrations/amcrest.markdown

   required: false
   type: string
   default: basic
-scan_interval: (Obsolete from 108.5)
+scan_interval:
   description: Defines the update interval of the sensor in seconds.
+This setting is fixed from HA version 108.5 and scan_interval has no effect
   required: false
   type: integer
   default: 10